+- 2.15 Section 3.1 of the Policy states: The Licensing Authority has a duty under the Act to carry out its licensing functions with a view to promoting the four licensing objectives.

+- 2.16 The four licensing objectives are:

+- The prevention of crime and disorder

+- Public safety

+- The prevention of public nuisance

+- The protection of children from harm

-- 2.10 Section 3.2 of the Policy states: These objectives are the only matters to be taken into account in determining the application and any conditions attached must be appropriate to achieve the licensing objectives.
+- 2.17 Section 3.2 of the Policy states: These objectives are the only matters to be taken into account in determining the application and any conditions attached must be appropriate to achieve the licensing objectives.
 Each objective is of equal importance.
-A licence will only be granted where the Licensing Authority is satisfied that these objectives have been met. - 2.11 Section 2.4 of the Policy sets out additional legislation, strategies, policies and guidance to which the Licensing Authority will have regard. - 2.12 The Guidance issued under Section 182 of the Licensing Act 2003 which was revised and re-published in April 2018 state: The Licensing Authority may not impose conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives (paragraph 10.8 of the guidance). - 2.13 The following responsible authorities are statutory consultees under the Licensing Act 2003: - Devon and Cornwall Police - Devon and Somerset Fire and Rescue Service - Devon Safeguarding Children's Board - Devon County Council Trading Standards - Devon Drug and Alcohol Action Team, NHS Devon - South Hams District Council Planning Department - South Hams District Council Environmental Health (Health & Safety) - South Hams District Council Environmental Health (Pollution Control) - 2.14 No representations have been received from any of the responsible authorities. - 2.15 In addition to the above responsible authorities, any person may make a representation in relation to a premises licence application.
+A licence will only be granted where the Licensing Authority is satisfied that these objectives have been met.

+- 2.18 Section 2.4 of the Policy sets out additional legislation, strategies, policies and guidance to which the Licensing Authority will have regard.

+- 2.19 The Guidance issued under Section 182 of the Licensing Act 2003 which was revised and re-published in December 2022 state: The Licensing Authority may not impose conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives (paragraph 10.8 of the guidance).

+- 2.20 The following responsible authorities are statutory consultees under the Licensing Act 2003:

+- Devon and Cornwall Police

+- Devon and Somerset Fire and Rescue Service

+- Devon Safeguarding Children's Board

+- Devon County Council Trading Standards

+- Devon Drug and Alcohol Action Team, NHS Devon - South Hams District Council Planning Department - South Hams District Council Environmental Health (Health & Safety) - South Hams District Council Environmental Health (Pollution Control) - 2.21 No representations have been received from responsible authorities. - 2.22 The Police have agreed to additional conditions with the applicants (see Appendix D). - 2.23 In addition to the above responsible authorities, any person may make a representation in relation to a premises licence application.